 W.J.
 (Bill) Salmond, M.A.Sc., Vice President – Operations Development

 Mr. Salmond has 45 years of experience in the North American railroad industry.
 Since joining DRS in January 2013 he has assisted over 50 separate clients including energy companies, agri-industry, railways, and trans-load operators.
 His specialty is the provision of advice to industrial rail operators in the combined areas of track design, operations, capacity assessments, and options for connections to Class 1 railways that will provide cost effective and efficient solutions for new and expanded rail facilities.
 Prior to joining DRS, Mr. Salmond enjoyed a successful career at Canadian Pacific where he held operating, supervisory, training, and senior operations planning positions.
 He is a qualified train dispatcher and has extensive network operations centre expertise.
 In 1999, Mr. Salmond became involved in the detailed planning and implementation of rail network capacity projects together with important industrial development projects across the CP system.
 He was instrumental in the planning and strategy behind many of the critical capital projects required to expand the capacity of important main line corridors including those between Moose Jaw and Vancouver, Calgary to Edmonton, and Moose Jaw to Chicago.
-Mr. Salmond and his wife Joanne have two adult children and four grandchildren, and reside in Calgary, Alberta.
+Mr. Salmond and his wife Joanne have two adult children and five grandchildren, and reside in Calgary, Alberta.

 Jack Fuller, Associate – Rail Capacity Modeling